-The overarching vision of the strategy and its recommendations follow 4 guiding principles:
+The overarching vision of the strategy and its recommendations follow 5 guiding principles:

 - 1. Protect the Council's existing open space network - 2.
 Provide spaces to encourage a healthy community - 3.
 Focus on enhancing/improving the quality of key open spaces - 4.
-Promote the benefits open space has for people living and visiting Swale and enriching the biodiversity for wildlife.
+Promote the benefits open space has for people living and visiting Swale and enriching the biodiversity for wildlife. - 5.
+Support the development of facilities in open spaces to recognise the needs of users with disabilities and the benefits of emotional and holistic approaches that open spaces can bring. - 6.
+Maximise the benefits of the open space and play facilities that comes with the increased housing development required under the Local Plan.